List of Contents

 The Natural History Museum

 Located next to the Planetarium is Milan’s Natural History Museum.
 Another great place for getting out of the sun on a hot day.
 The museum is home to almost three million pieces covering the natural world of mineralogy, zoology and palaeontology.
 And is home to Italy’s largest diorama (small scale models) collection.
+This is a great one if you’re in Milan with toddlers.

+Tickets for the Natural History Museum are just €5 and it’s free for kids.
 The Museum is closed on Mondays but open between 9am and 19.30 every other day.
 You can reach it from the Palestro Station of the Metro on the red line.

 Where to Stay in Milan with Kids